rosslambert/SDV-FriendMod/README.md

 This mod adds Ross and his friends into the game of Stardew Valley.
 These 9 NPCs are: Ross, David, Zech, Shelby, Skye, Kurtis, Jacob, Ana, and Dylan.

 ## Plans
-* Figure out where the heck these guys are going to live in the game.
-The idea of adding a whole new AREA is pretty scary, so they'll probably just live in other villagers' houses.
 * By V 0.4.0, finish the daily schedules.
 * Consider adding heart events
 * Rainy day dialogue